A3Tom/Bletchley_Shark/README.md

 - [ ] Both teams must have their own HQs and their own spy intel
 - [ ] Emulate radar output as communication form
 - [ ] Usage of geographical coordinates to formulate communication regions
-- One bonus point for any additional consumer or producers using the following languages:
+- One bonus point for any additional consumer, producers or encryption service using the following languages:
     - Python
         - [ ] Producer
         - [ ] Consumer
+        - [ ] Encryption

 ### Super Bonus Points
 - [ ] Multiple encryption methods to pick from
 - [ ] A web app to display all of this visually
-- One super bonus point for any additional consumer or producer using the following languages:
+- One super bonus point for any additional consumer, producer or encryption service using the following languages:
     - Rust
         - [ ] Producer
         - [ ] Consumer
+        - [ ] Encryption
     - Java
         - [ ] Producer
         - [ ] Consumer
+        - [ ] Encryption
     - Scala
         - [ ] Producer
         - [ ] Consumer
+        - [ ] Encryption
     - NodeJS
         - [ ] Producer
         - [ ] Consumer
+        - [ ] Encryption
     - C++
         - [ ] Producer
         - [ ] Consumer
+        - [ ] Encryption
+- One super bonus point for each of the implemented encryption algorithms.
+One point per implementation, per language.
+    - [ ] Single XOR encrypt
+    - [ ] Caeser Cipher
+    - [ ] AES-128
+    - [ ] AES-192
+    - [ ] AES-256
+    - [ ] RSA

 ## Conceptual overview